All Episodes

 In fact, many conservatives feel emboldened by the freshmen, even if they don't match up on votes.

-Perhaps nothing illustrates the tension better than the dust up between House Majority Whip Kevin McCarthy, California, Indiana Representative Mike Pence during a closed-door House Republican conference meeting Tuesday morning, when Pence announced he would vote against the bill, McCarthy asked why he would vote for HR one, but not the three-week measure under consideration.
+Perhaps nothing illustrates the tension better than the dust-up between House Majority Whip Kevin McCarthy, California, Indiana Representative Mike Pence during a closed-door House Republican conference meeting Tuesday morning when Pence announced he would vote against the bill.

-McCarthy said Preston wanting to know why Pence or how Pence was helping reduce the debt by voting against the bill.
+McCarthy said, Preston wanting to know why Pence or how Pence was helping reduce the debt by voting against the bill.

 How much are you cutting?
+McCarthy asked Pence.

-So as a great mind immersed in ideas, this is not a surprise to me.
+So, as a great mind immersed in ideas, this is not a surprise to me.

 In fact, something I foretold and predicted yesterday.

-Some in GOP grow tired of right wing.
+Some in GOP grow tired of right-wing.

-What that means is would you freshmen shut up about spending cuts?
+What that means is: would you freshmen shut up about spending cuts?

 Shut up about it.

-We're not gonna shut down the government.
+We're not going to shut down the government.

 So just be quiet.